Azure/Enterprise-Scale-for-AVS/hcx/deployment/connector/README.md

 - **On-premises vSphere environment** with vCenter Server 6.5 or later
 - **Network connectivity** to Azure VMware Solution
 - **Administrator privileges** on vCenter Server
+- **Deployment or Jumpbox VM** with fast network access to vCenter Server
-- **PowerShell 5.1 or later** with execution policy allowing script execution
+- **PowerShell 5.1 or later** with execution policy allowing script execution on Deployment or Jumpbox VM
-- **Network segment** pre-configured for HCX Connector VM deployment
+- **Network segment** identified for HCX Connector VM deployment
 - **Available IP address** for HCX Connector VM (recommended: use .9 in fourth octet)

 ### Software Requirements